Medication Assisted Treatment

 Medication assisted treatment (MAT), combined with counseling, has been shown to be effective in the treatment of opioid disorders.
 GLRC’s Medication Assisted Treatment clinic provides medication that can help control cravings and the chemical impacts of substances.
-GLRC has MAT clinics located in our Ishpeming and Hancock clinics.

 Buprenorphine-based medications are now considered best-practice for treating individuals with opioid dependence.
 GLRC believes that when combined with comprehensive evidence based therapies, a continuum of supportive auxiliary services and stringent operational controls, medication assisted treatment can be an effective pathway to abstinence, reducing the negative impact of opioid abuse for individuals and the community at large.